 6 things that make the Camino special

-Every year, thousands of people decide to take on the Camino de Santiago.
-These people have various different reasons for their decision, some are pilgrims, some are looking for a spiritual experience and some are simply looking for an adventure.
-6 things that make the Camino special
+Thousands of people decide to take on the Camino de Santiago every year.
+These people have various reasons for their decision; some are pilgrims, some are looking for a spiritual experience, and some are simply looking for an adventure.
+See the 6 things that make the Camino special

-Of all of the Camino routes, the Camino Frances, or Fremcy Way is the most famous and is also one of the busiest.
-People come from far and wide to walk this ancient road but what is it about the Camino Francés and the Camino in general that makes it so unique?
+Of all of the Camino routes, the Camino Frances, or French Way, is the most famous and is also one of the busiest.
+People come from far and wide to walk this ancient road, but what about the Camino Francés and the Camino, in general, makes it so unique?

 1. Beautiful scenery

 The French Way is home to beautiful landscapes with lush green grass, vineyards, and sweeping views.

 From the starting point in French Basque town, St Jean Pied de Port, walkers follow the path over the incredible Pyrenees mountains, which offer countless picture-perfect views.